Concepts and terminology - Amazon GuardDuty

 Scan options

-When GuardDuty Malware Protection is enabled, it allows you to specify which Amazon EC2 instances and Amazon Elastic Block Store(EBS) volumes to scan or skip.
+When GuardDuty Malware Protection for EC2 is enabled, it allows you to specify which Amazon EC2 instances and Amazon Elastic Block Store(EBS) volumes to scan or skip.
 This feature lets you add the existing tags that are associated with your EC2 instances and EBS volume to either an inclusion tags list or exclusion tags list.
 The resources associated to the tags that you add to an inclusion tags list, are scanned for malware, and those added to an exclusion tags list are not scanned.
 For more information, see Scan options with user-defined tags.

 Snapshots retention

-When GuardDuty Malware Protection is enabled, it provides an option to retain the snapshots of your EBS volumes in your AWS account.
+When GuardDuty Malware Protection for EC2 is enabled, it provides an option to retain the snapshots of your EBS volumes in your AWS account.
 GuardDuty generates the replica EBS volumes based on the snapshots of your EBS volumes.
-You can retain the snapshots of your EBS volumes only if the Malware Protection scan detects malware in the replica EBS volumes.
+You can retain the snapshots of your EBS volumes only if the Malware Protection for EC2 scan detects malware in the replica EBS volumes.
 If no malware is detected in the replica EBS volumes, GuardDuty automatically deletes the snapshots of your EBS volumes, irrespective of the snapshots retention setting.
 For more information, see Snapshots retention.

 Suppression rule